Officer candidates choose from one of several paths to earn their commission, the official authorization that appoints them as a Marine Corps Officer.

 - Must have completed 12 months of reserve service in the Selected Reserve

-- At least 12 months remaining on current reserve enlistment or extension on date of application
+- At least 12 months remaining on current reserve enlistment or extension from date of the selection board